 Advantages of Implants over Traditional Dentures or Bridges

 - The instability of conventional bridges and dentures can make it difficult to eat or smile with confidence.

 - Implants not only look more natural, but feel and act more like normal teeth, with a stronger biting force.

 - Implants don’t compromise the health of your natural teeth since they don’t rely on neighboring teeth for support.

 - Implants will typically last a lifetime if they’re cared for properly, while bridges usually only last ten years.

 - Implants help minimize bone loss associated with dentures or partial dentures.

 Dental implants require the same daily brushing and flossing, and the same amount of regular checkups as your natural teeth.
 Just like your natural teeth, the better you take care of your implants, the longer they will last.

 If you are a non-smoker who has good oral health, including a sufficient amount of bone in the jaw and healthy gums with no sign of gum disease, you could be a great candidate for dental implants.
-To find out more, contact Dr. Shayani and Dr. Achury at our dental office!
+To find out more, contact Dr. Shayani, Dr. Achury and Dr. Puerta at our dental office!